FAQ & InfoHub

 Yes.
 In order to realize any employment benefits you must become an Employee Member of the Opolis Employment Commons.
 All Employees Members must purchase one (1) share of the Employment Commons’ common stock for $20.

 There are no setup fees or hidden costs when it comes to becoming a Member.
 The only upfront cost is $20 to purchase one (1) share of the Employment Commons stock.

 The Opolis Employment Commons is available in 48 states (sorry Arizona & Michigan) and we are working to expand internationally.

 With Membership, you have access to all types of insurance you would expect in a traditional employment benefits package:

 You have the choice to configure certain insurances to suit your needs.
 You also have the ability to decline these benefit offerings.

 - Membership gives you access to high-quality group health insurance (Cigna PPO Network) which covers you as “in network” in all U.S. states and 200 foreign countries and territories.
 A summary of plan options and rates can be found in the Features section of this website.
 Complete plan details are available in the full Opolis Benefits Guide (Page 6).

 - Cost: Varies by plan selected.
 A summary of plan costs can be found in the Features section of this website or you may reference the full Opolis Benefits Guide for details (Page 15).

 - How to Register: Opolis will help you set this up during Membership onboarding, arrange automatic payments, and ensure state/federal compliance.

-- Membership offers you group dental insurance (United Healthcare) that covers you in all U.S. states.
+- Membership offers you group dental insurance that covers you in all U.S. states.
 A summary of dental insurance options are available in the Features section of the website or you can review full Dental Insurance plan details in the full Opolis Benefits Guide (Page 9).